SchubertP/sbmlxdf/docs/_build/html/_sources/scripts.rst.txt

    design are required.
 Same holds for column names in tables.

    Names of sheets / csv-file are significant.
-Your spreadsheet may contain additional sheets not recognised by smblxdf.
+Your spreadsheet may contain additional sheets not recognized by smblxdf.
 Such sheets may be of help when creating/modifying models.

 .. tip::